Arkansas History Timeline

 1817 – June 27th, first Post Office in what would become the state of Arkansas.
 Davidsonville Arkansas, located in Davidsonville State Park.

-1819 – The Missouri Territory, that originally included Arkansas, applied to become a state in 1819.
+1819 – The Missouri Territory, that originally included Arkansas, applied to become a state.
 Their application did not include the southern five counties that were sparsely settled.
 The inhabitants of this area petitioned congress and on March 2, 1819, Congress approved of the creation of the Arkansas Territory, with Arkansas Post being the seat of government.

 1820 – The first territorial General Assembly for Arkansas met in February at Arkansas Post.
 They met again in the fall and chose Little Rock as the new seat of government beginning in 1821.